Brandon-Martinez27/data-job-resume-booster/README.md

 ## Project Steps
 ### Acquire
 Created a series of functions to extract the data from indeed using the Beautiful Soup library.
 The idea was to parse the html of each job posting and reference different elements to obtain each variable.
 1. `make_soup`: takes in a url and uses the requests module to parse HTML from the page returning a soup object.
 We can then use the soup object to call various methods to get the parts of the page that we need like, job title, and job description.
-I had to implement a random string generator as a user agent to get past CAPTCHA when scrapping.
+I had to implement a random string generator as a user agent to get past CAPTCHA when scrapping (see acknowledgements).
 This is because a website detects strange activity like scrapping too frequently.
+2. `get_search_urls`:  scrapes the Indeed search results pages for each of 4 job titles (data scientist, data analyst, data engineer, and machine learning engineer) for the first 10 pages of each and returns a list of all the urls.
+I ended up with 60 urls (15 pages for each job title).
+3. `get_all_cards`: This function scrapes the url from each job card within each page of the search result urls and returns a complete list of urls for each job.
+I had to implement random number generator to use a delay timer to get past CAPTCHA (see acknowledgements).
+I ended up with 904 unique job postings.
+I also saved the list of urls locally as a text file so that I have them saved for later use/reproducibility.
+4. `get_job_content`: takes in a list of job urls and a parameter with default cached == False which scrapes the job_title, company, location, remote, salary, post_date, access_date, and job_description for each url, creates a list of dictionaries with the features mentioned for each job, converts list to df, and returns df.
+If cached == True, the function returns a df from a json file.
+Try and except statements are in place in case a variable isn't indicated.
+We will replace it with an empty string
+5. **Takeaways**: I ran the `get_job_content` function in 5 separate parts to essentially save my progress in case I happened to run into an error with the url's content while scrapping.
+Finally I used pandas to concatenate them into a single dataframe for preparation and preprocessing.

 ### Prepare
 ### Explore
 ### Model